seanmonstar/jwcrypto/README.md

      jwcrypto.setDataFormatVersion('');

-or, to go back to the latest default:
+or, to go back to the library default:

      jwcrypto.setDataFormatVersion();